 Note: We may cover some material slower or faster than the schedule depending on the pace of the lectures and circumstances.
 If we have time left over, we will cover additional topics.
-Possible additional topics include pollution in baseball, expected effects in larger ocean animals, pollution in China, and energy efficiency.

 Please use the Canvas Modules for more up to date information on exactly what will be covered on each class.
 The Canvas Modules will be updated regularly to keep up with the course pace.